The University of Texas at Tyler

 Records Retention and Management

-As a state agency, it is The University of Texas at Tyler's responsibility to comply with local, state, and federal mandates including records management.
-The University of Texas at Tyler Records Retention Schedule is certified by the Texas State Library and Archives Commission.
-All official university records (paper, microfilm, electronic, or any other media) listed in the schedule must be retained for the minimum period designated.
+As a state agency, it is UT Tyler's responsibility to comply with local, state and federal mandates including records management.
+The UT Tyler Records Retention Schedule is certified by the Texas State Library and Archives Commission.
+All official university records (paper, microfilm, electronic or any other media) listed in the schedule must be retained for the minimum period designated.
 Once official records have met retention requirements, they must be disposed in accordance with the policies and procedures as described in this website and in the UT Tyler Records Retention Schedule.

-In addition to Records Management and the Records Retention Schedule, the university archivist must ensure all historically significant records, images, publications, audio visual materials and other documents at UT Tyler and the surrounding community are preserved and maintained for future access.
+In addition to records management and the Records Retention Schedule, the university archivist must ensure all historically significant records, images, publications, audio visual materials and other documents at UT Tyler and the surrounding community are preserved and maintained for future access.
 For questions on materials that should be archived, please contact the University Archives and Special Collections Department (USAC) at firstname.lastname@example.org or 903-565-5748.